+We learned that the amount of limiting reagent present at the start of a reaction determines the yield.
+To be more specific, this yield is called the theoretical yield.
 It's the amount of product that would result if the entire limiting reagent reacted.
 In a perfect world with perfect chemists and perfectly aligned stars, all reactions would go…perfectly.
 In a perfect world, we would always achieve the theoretical yield.

 Unfortunately, we don't live in a perfect world.
 Reactions don't always go the way they're supposed to.
 Sometimes reactions stop before a limiting reagent is used up.
 Sometimes side reactions occur.
 Sometimes zombies come and eat our brains out before we can finish the experiment.
 It could happen.
 The theoretical yield is then the maximum amount of product that can be formed in a reaction predicted by the balanced chemical equation.